bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## Goals:

-- Add (slightly simplified) real-life problems that programmers face for the player to solve
+- Add a variety of (simplified) real-life problems for the player to solve
-- Add a number of much smaller and simpler coding puzzles than CCTs, (puzzles, not research projects)
+- Add a number of much smaller and simpler coding problems than CCTs (puzzles, not research projects)
-- Flesh out the dark web, which doesn't do hardly anything currently
+- Flesh out the dark web (which doesn't do hardly anything currently) with a new, shifting, non-tree network
-- Add benefits to the under-utilized charisma stat, both in the DarkWeb mechanics and outside of them
+- Add benefits to the under-utilized charisma stat

 ## Gameplay:

 - The darknet and the servers on it are not reliable
   - Servers will sometimes move around the dark web, severing old connections and adding new ones
   - The darkweb can be circular (it is not a tree) and it also will not be fully connected
   - Some areas can only be accessed by "hitching a ride" on a server that moved there